jschreuder/MiddleAuth/README.md

 ### 3. Use Attributes for Dynamic Data

-It is a good practice to include relevant attributes that might assist in access decissions.
+It is a good practice to include relevant attributes that might assist in access decisions.

 ```php
 $user = new AuthorizationEntity('user', '123', [